a2iEditing/deNovo-Detect/README.md

 A 6 columns bed file needs to include: chromosome, start position, end position, name, zero, strand bias.
 *Currently, only the CDS region file is fit to the script

+#### Genomic files
+for run this scrip it's needed to download and filtered some genomic files. for instructures please read 'Guidelines for creating genome files'

 ### Output

 #### Final list